danforthcenter/FiReMAGE/README.md

 	1. -h, --help : Shows a docopt help screen displaying all options
 	2. -s <path>, --snps <path> : The path to the directory containing the SNP files for the comparison, required for the operation of FiReMAGE.
 The pathway for the test/tutorial dataset is “./data/el_snps/current/”
 	3. -m <path>, --metaTable <path>: Path to read in the metadata table of organisms in the comparison, required for the operation of FiReMAGE.
 A template and sample metatable input is in ./data/metaTables/
-	4. -o <path>, --output <path>: Files will be written to this path, the default is “./FM_output/”
+	4. -f <path> --orthologFiles: The path to the directory containing ortholog files.
-	5. -p <int>, --permutations <int>: Number of permutations for random dataset, default and recommendation is 1000 for full analysis, 100 for initial testing
+	5. -o <path>, --output <path>: Files will be written to this path, the default is “./FM_output/”
-	6. -c <int>, --cores <int>: Number of cores to use for parallel loops, the default is 1 so it will naturally run on any system
+	6. -p <int>, --permutations <int>: Number of permutations for random dataset, default and recommendation is 1000 for full analysis, 100 for initial testing
-	7. -f <path> --orthologFiles: The path to the directory containing ortholog files.
+	7. -c <int>, --cores <int>: Number of cores to use for parallel loops, the default is 1 so it will naturally run on any system

 ## 5. SNP input file format

 To work with the FiReMAGE pipeline, SNP files should have columns for the organism, trait, base pair position on chromosome, and chromosome number of the SNPs.
-They do not necessarily have to be in order, as the pipeline with order the file with the function snpFilePrep.
+They do not necessarily have to be in order, as the pipeline will order the file with the function snpFilePrep.
 Chromosome and base pair columns should be numerical (ie. 7, instead of Chr 7, Chr_7).
 The pipeline expects a different SNP file for each organism in the comparison; no need to concatenate all the files before had.

 ## 6. Customizing ortholog files
 OrthoFinder: Users should downloaded the appropriate fasta protien files and run according to OrthoFinder v2.0 instructions (https://github.com/davidemms/OrthoFinder, Emms & Kelly, 2019).